 Research Funding and Expenditures

 Research expenditures – that is, the funds spent to conduct research – are the most frequently cited numbers for comparing research levels among colleges and universities.
 The National Science Foundation (NSF) surveys all recipients of federal funds annually, asking about their research expenditures from all funding sources.
-Research expenditures shows the data MSU has reported in that survey since 1998, when NSF began asking for expenditures for non-science and engineering projects as well as for science and engineering projects.
 The NSF numbers provide the most comprehensive listing of research expenditures and are the most consistent for comparisons with other institutions.

 MSU’s total expenditures for FY2016 (the most recent data available for NSF/HERD) was $613M.